by Stan Purdum

 Because we’re all built a little differently, saddle comfort is subjective, and sometimes, the only solution is a different saddle.
 Some bike shops have a saddle “library” and will let you try out different models (and you usually need a ride of several miles before you decide yea or nay about any seat).

-When buying a new saddle, avoid wide specialty saddles padded with layers of foam or gel.
+When buying a new saddle, make sure to avoid wide specialty saddles padded with layers of foam or gel.
 These plush saddles often feel great — for about the first five minutes one is astride them.
 After that, they feel no better than the harder seat they replaced, and sometimes feel worse, because the foam disperses the support the saddle ought to provide.
 And the added width can become a problem if it forces you to sit too far forward and cause chafing on your inner thighs.
 (A small amount of padding on a saddle is generally okay.)

 The truth is, there isn’t a saddle made that feels great after planting one’s tush on it for eight or more hours, but some do better than others, and there are ways to minimize the discomfort.
 (See the discussion of bicycle shorts in the “What to wear” section below.)